Overview of Urethral Cancer

 - Melanoma (extremely rare; develops in pigment-producing skin cells)

 - Sarcoma (extremely rare; develops in blood vessels, smooth muscle, and connective tissue)

 Urethral cancer that is superficial and located in the anterior portion of the structure (i.e., toward the urethral opening) often can be treated successfully.
 Cancer that develops in the posterior portion of the urethra (i.e., near the bladder) is usually invasive and rarely curable.

 In women, urethral cancer often spreads to the labia, vagina, and bladder neck.
 In men, the condition may spread to the tissues of the penis and perineum, the prostate gland, the ligament that surrounds the urethra (urogenital diaphragm), the regional lymph nodes, and the penile and scrotal skin.

 Urethral cancer is more common in women.
 It can occur at any age, but the incidence is highest in patients in their 60s.

-In men, 80% of cases are squamous cell carcinomas, most of which occur in the urethra at the base of the penis.
-In women, 60% of cases are squamous cell carcinomas.
+In men, 80 percent of cases are squamous cell carcinomas, most of which occur in the urethra at the base of the penis.
+In women, 60 percent of cases are squamous cell carcinomas.